 Every day in the United States, about 145 new people become diagnosed with mouth cancers, and a person dies every hour each day from the disease.
 However, when oral cancer is caught in its earliest stages, it has a survival rate of up to 80 to 90 percent.
-At Acadia Family Dentistry in Thibodaux, LA, Dr. Le cares about not just your oral health but also your overall health and well-being and provides oral cancer screenings to detect these cancers early on before they become life-threatening.
+At Acadia Family Dentistry in Thibodaux, LA, Dr. Jared Palmer cares about not just your oral health but also your overall health and well-being and provides oral cancer screenings to detect these cancers early on before they become life-threatening.

 The importance of oral cancer screening

 The importance of early detection through screening for many types of cancers—such as breast cancer, colorectal cancer, and skin cancer—have become popularized through mainstream media and public health campaigns.
 But did you know that oral cancer screenings can be just as important?
 For more than 10 years, the rate of occurrence of oral and oropharyngeal cancers has been increasing annually.
 In particular, the risk of developing oral cancer is higher in patients with the following risk factors:

 - Smoking or other tobacco use (cigars, pipes, chewing tobacco)

 However, even if you don’t have any of the above risk factors, it does not mean you cannot develop the disease, and many people don’t find it until it is at a late stage.
 That has contributed to an overall death rate of approximately 43% at five years from diagnosis.
 That is why routine oral cancer screenings are so important.